danielsmartins/autocompiler/README.md

 # autocompiler
-A autocompiler made to c++  arquives
+An autocompiler made to c++  arquives